Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### B. Automatical Updating the SDK

 After initialization, the SDK continues polling Eppo’s API at 30-second intervals.
-This retrieves the most recent experiment configurations such as variation values and traffic allocation.
+This retrieves the most recent experiment configurations such as variation values, targeting rules, and traffic allocation.

 :::note